benburton/presentations/webdriver-best-practices/src/README.md

-# Example code for webdriver-best-practices
+## Example code for webdriver-best-practices talk

 This subdirectory contains all the sample code in my talk.